wkumari/draft-wkumari-dnsop-extended-error/README.md

    in any error response (SERVFAIL, NXDOMAIN, REFUSED, etc) to a query that includes an EDNS option.
-This document includes a set of initial codepoints (and requests to the IANA to add them to the

-Kumari, et al.           Expires August 31, 2017                [Page 4]

-Internet-Draft     draft-wkumari-dnsop-extended-error      February 2017

-   registry), but is extensible via the IANA registry to allow additional error codes to be defined in the future.
+This document includes a set of initial codepoints (and requests to the IANA to add them to the registry), but is extensible via the IANA registry to allow additional error codes to be defined in the future.

    The R (Retry) flag provides a hint (or suggestion) as to what the receiver may want to do with this annotated error.
-The mechanism is specifically designed to be extensible, and so implementations may receive EDE codes that it does not understand.
+The mechanism is specifically designed to be extensible, and so implementations may

+Kumari, et al.           Expires January 3, 2018                [Page 4]

+Internet-Draft     draft-wkumari-dnsop-extended-error          July 2017

+   receive EDE codes that it does not understand.
 The R flag allows implementations to make a decision as to what to do if it receives a response with an unknown code - retry or drop the query.
 Note that